Noor Salman trial: Jurors to continue deliberations Friday

-ORLANDO, Fla. - Jurors spent hours Thursday deliberating the case against Noor Salman, whose husband fatally shot 49 people inside Pulse Orlando nightclub in June 2016.
+ORLANDO, Fla. - Jurors on Thursday spent hours deliberating the case against Noor Salman, whose husband fatally shot 49 people inside Pulse Orlando nightclub in June 2016.

 Related Headlines